GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/issm/README.txt

 generate_issm_bcs.sh creates ISSM input files (ISSM*.bin and ISSM*.toolkits) to be used in GEOS.
 The "ISSM" prefix is used to make sure ISSM doesn't inadvertently try to read other binary files.
 Run via: sbatch generate_issm_bcs.sh
+Data is currently read from: /discover/nobackup/agstubbl/ISSM/data/ That directory is organized into AIS (Antarctica) and GRIS (Greenland) subdirectories.

 The script finds all subdirectories containing files of the form: glaciername/glaciername_meshgen.py